- Environment & Energy

 We work to build support for and advance bipartisan carbon pricing legislation to reduce greenhouse gas emissions and encourage investment in renewable energy.
 Our carbon pricing work is guided by specific principles:

 - A price should be set high enough to meet global standards for emission reductions and should increase if benchmarks are not met.

 - It should ensure strong reporting and transparency measures and should not allow companies to outsource their pollution to countries with less strict controls.

 - It should ensure that low-income, marginalized, and communities of color, often the most impacted by climate change, do not bear the brunt of increased energy costs.

 We have been encouraged by the introduction of two carbon pricing bills, both with Republican support: The MARKET CHOICE Act in the 115th Congress, and the Energy Innovation and Carbon Dividend Act (H.R.
 763) in the current Congress.
-We look forward to working in a bipartisan way on these and other proposals in the 116th Congress, there have been seven carbon pricing bills introduced, four of which have bipartisan support.
+In the 116th Congress, there have been seven carbon pricing bills introduced, four of which have bipartisan support.
 This demonstrates that carbon pricing is becoming more widely accepted as a tool in addressing climate change.